You will not be able to complete the setup process without some simple yet required preparation work.

 To learn more about the client experience with Yarkon, please use the Demo Application – it is using the infrastructure of Yarkon Cloud and is functionally identical to it.

-Yarkon Server is available through a Monthly Subscription, with few tiers to accommodate different usage levels.
+Yarkon Server is available through a Monthly Subscription, with few tiers to accommodate different usage levels, starting at $10 per month.
 Please see the Pricing page for the full details.

 Yarkon is using your S3 account.
 You will incur the standard AWS S3 fees, depending on your specific usage and network/API utilization.
 AWS publishes its S3 fees here: Amazon S3 Pricing.
 Using Yarkon will not make a difference to your current S3 cost.